 - Engages in conduct relating to a false alarm or report (including a bomb threat) or a terroristic threat involving a public school.
-(See glossary.) - Commits the following offenses on school property, within 300 feet of school property as measured from any point on the school's real property boundary line, or while attending a school-sponsored or school-related activity on or off school property: - Engages in conduct punishable as a felony. - Commits an assault (see glossary) under Penal Code 22.01(a)(1). - Sells, gives, or delivers to another person or possesses, uses, or is under the influence of a controlled substance or dangerous drug in an amount not constituting a felony offense.
-(School-related felony drug offenses are addressed in Expulsion on page 28.)
-(See glossary for "under the influence", "controlled substance," and "dangerous drug.") - Sells, gives, or delivers to another person or possesses, uses, or is under the influence of marijuana or THC.
-A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision. - Sells, gives, or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses, or is under the influence of alcohol. - Behaves in a manner that contains the elements of an offense relating to abusable volatile chemicals. - Sells, gives, or delivers to another person or possesses or uses an e-cigarette. - Behaves in a manner that contains the elements of the offense of public lewdness or indecent exposure.
-(See glossary.) - Engages in conduct that contains the elements of an offense of harassment against an employee under Penal Code 42.07(a)(1), (2), (3), or (7). - Engages in expellable conduct and is six to nine years of age. - Commits a federal firearms violation and is younger than six years of age. - Engages in conduct that contains the elements of the offense of retaliation against any school employee or volunteer on or off school property.
-(Committing retaliation in combination with another expellable offense is addressed in Expulsion on page 28.)
+(See glossary.) - Commits the following offenses on school property, within 300 feet of school property as measured from any point on the school's real property boundary line, or while attending a school-sponsored or school-related activity on or off school property: - Engages in conduct punishable as a felony. - Commits an assault (see glossary) under Penal Code 22.01(a)(1). - Sells, gives, or delivers to another person or possesses, uses, or is under the influence of marijuana, a controlled substance, or a dangerous drug in an amount not constituting a felony offense.
+A student with a valid prescription for low-THC cannabis as authorized by Chapter 487 of the Health and Safety Code does not violate this provision.
+(Schoolrelated felony drug offenses are addressed in Expulsion on page 26.)
+(See glossary for "under the influence" "controlled substance," and "dangerous drug.") - Sells, gives, or delivers to another person an alcoholic beverage; commits a serious act or offense while under the influence of alcohol; or possesses, uses, or is under the influence of alcohol, if the conduct is not punishable as a felony offense.
+(School-related felony alcohol offenses are addressed in Expulsion on page 26.) - Behaves in a manner that contains the elements of an offense relating to abusable volatile chemicals. - Behaves in a manner that contains the elements of the offense of public lewdness or indecent exposure.
+(See glossary.) - Engages in conduct that contains the elements of an offense of harassment against an employee under Penal Code 42.07(a)(1), (2), (3), or (7). - Engages in expellable conduct and is between six and nine years of age. - Commits a federal firearms violation and is younger than six years of age. - Engages in conduct that contains the elements of the offense of retaliation against any school employee or volunteer on or off school property.
+(Committing retaliation in combination with another expellable offense is addressed in Expulsion on page 26.) - Engages in conduct punishable as aggravated robbery or a felony listed under Title 5 (see glossary) of the Penal Code when the conduct occurs off school property and not at a school-sponsored or school-related event and:

-- Engages in conduct punishable as aggravated robbery or a felony listed under Title 5 (see glossary) of the Penal Code when the conduct occurs off school property and not at a school-sponsored or school-related event and: - 1.
-The student receives deferred prosecution (see glossary), - 2.
+- 1. The student receives deferred prosecution (see glossary), - 2.
 A court or jury finds that the student has engaged in delinquent conduct (see glossary), or - 3.
 The superintendent or designee has a reasonable belief (see glossary) that the student engaged in the conduct.